bcrowell/dorcas/README.md

         actually indicate a problem with a red mask that is not close enough to the character, i.e., the kerning in the real document is tighter than estimated by the software.

+## Technical description

+The following is a brief outline of how the technical innards of the software work.

+1. Analyze the page image and estimate line spacing, along with statistics such as an estimate of how dark the ink is and how light the page is.

+2. (a) Use convolution to locate points where a given character seems to occur on the page.
+This is done using a two-dimensional FFT.
+      In order to enhance the precision and selectivity of this character detection, we also convolve with a small kernel (about 20x20 pixels) designed to enhance pointlike peaks and get rid of background and vertical and horizontal streaks.
+      Each matched character is recorded with its position on the page and a score representing the amplitude of the peak.

+    (b) At a second stage of filtering, we use simple correlation to get a new score for each character.
+This is mainly useful because it has an absolute normalization (the correlation coefficient varying from -1 to 1).
+Characters with low scores are thrown out.

+    (c) At a final stage, a slower algorithm is used to examine each surviving match more carefully and give it a final score ranging from
+    0 to 1.
+Low-scoring matches are discarded.

+3. The page is split into lines of text by histogramming its projection onto the y axis, looking for low points in the histogram, splitting at those points, and recursing until we have strips about as narrow as our previous estimate of the line spacing.

+4. Each line is tentatively split into words where there appear to be spaces.

+5. For each word, we make a directed acyclic graph whose edges have weights equal to that character's score.
+Each edge is a possible pair of characters in a row.
+We discard edges corresponding to impossibe bigrams such as "qx," or "rd" at the beginning of a word.
+An edge is disallowed if the spacing between the characters isn't reasonable based on automatically estimated kerning data.
+If the kerning is possible but a little too close or far apart based on this estimate, then a penalty is subtracted from the score for that edge.
+Some characters in different scripts look very similar to one another, e.g., Latin y and Greek γ.
+We try to catch and correct such misreadings when a character in one script is embedded in a word written in a different script.
+Once the graph is constructed, we find the longest path through the graph.

+6. If we have a dictionary available for the relevant language, then a dictionary word has a bonus added to its score.
+     So far we have only one candidate, so there is nothing to compare the score with.
+But now we go back and look at possible alternate readings of the word, assigning them scores as well.
+Finally we pick the reading with the highest score.

 ## Temporary files and cache

 Results of expensive calculations are stored in ~/.dorcas/cache.